A Framework for Large Scale Synthetic Graph Dataset Generation: Related Work

 \section{Related Work}

+There has been increasing interest in curating datasets for different graph prediction tasks; for example, for node classification (CORA, PUBMED, and CITESEER) are commonly used \cite{kipf2016semi}, for link prediction (WN18, FB15k, OAG) \cite{schlichtkrull2018modeling, qiu2019netsmf}.
+More recently, Open Graph Benchmark (OGB) datasets have been used for a set of challenging and realistic datasets to facilitate graph machine learning research and application development \cite{hu2020open}.
+However, most of these sources are limited in scope as they are primarily derived from citation networks or social networks, limiting the scientific insight into various problems that derive similar graph data representations.
+As a result, synthetic graph generation has been proposed as a facilitator to this gap for investigating different models in this domain.

 The development of generative models for graphs poses unique challenges.
-These generative models are broadly categorized into two categories: traditional model-based methods and deep learning based methods.
+These generative models are broadly categorized into two categories: traditional model-based methods and deep learning-based methods.
 Simple, elegant, and general mathematical models are instrumental in graph generation.
-The two simplest random graph models are to select a graph uniformly at random from the set of graphs with $v$ vertices and $e$ edges or generating a graph uniformly random from the set of graphs and $v$ vertices where each edge has the same probability of existing, commonly referred as the Erdos-Renyi models \cite{erdos59a}.
-In biology, these models are accepted as a basic model to study biological networks where similarity of typologies and biological regulatory networks are studied or compared against \cite{ma2008proximity}.
+The two simplest random graph models are to select a graph uniformly at random commonly referred to as the Erdős–Rényi models \cite{erdos59a}.
+In biology, these models are accepted as a basic model to study biological networks where the similarity of typologies and biological regulatory networks are investigated or compared against \cite{ma2008proximity}.
 Despite its usability and scalability, it violates power laws commonly found in social networks.
 A class of procedural generators tries to find simple mechanisms to generate graphs that match this property of graphs commonly found in the real-world.
-A typical representative here is the Barabasi-Albert Method \cite{albert2002statistical,PhysRevLett.85.5234}, which uses a preferential attachment idea by adding nodes and new nodes prefer to connect to existing nodes.
-R-MAT An example of such a random graph generation model is the \citet{gomez2006scale}.
-An alternative well-studied random graph model is the Stochastic Block Model \citep{abbe2017community} which generates graphs based on the communities within the graph and their degree distributions.
-Procedural synthetic graph generation is a foundation of the Stochastic Kronecker Graph method introduced in \cite{10.1007/11564126_17} which is a generalization of R-Mat for finding power-law degree distribution with the base different than two.
+A typical representative here is the Barabási–Albert Method \cite{albert2002statistical,PhysRevLett.85.5234}, which uses a preferential attachment idea where new nodes prefer to connect to existing nodes.
+R-MAT is another example of such a random graph generation model \citet{chakrabarti2004r}.
+An alternative well-studied random graph model is the Stochastic Block Model \citep{abbe2017community} which generates graphs based on communities within the graph and their degree distributions.
+Similarly, the Stochastic Kronecker Graph (SKG) method introduced in \cite{10.1007/11564126_17} is a generalization of R-MAT for finding power-law degree distribution.
 The above methods are very attractive from a computational complexity standpoint, as well as modeling real-world graph properties.